tiagoshibata/ros_detectnet/README.md

 Copy your model `deploy.prototxt` and a snapshot of the network's weights as `snapshot.caffemodel` to the data folder.

 ## ROS Topics
 Raw images are received in the `image` topic and results are published as [`sensor_msgs/RegionOfInterest`](http://docs.ros.org/kinetic/api/sensor_msgs/html/msg/RegionOfInterest.html) messages at `detectnet`.
-This will change in the future to a custom message with more information, such as confidence.

 For example, the following launch file can be used to map a images from [usb_cam](http://wiki.ros.org/usb_cam) to detectnet: